 Vessel stretch can result in intimal (the membrane or “skin” inside the vessels) injury, creating the potential for vessel dissection (separation of vessel wall tissue layers) or intramural thrombus (blood clot) formation, leading to vessel stenosis or complete blockage.
 It should be noted that the symptoms of an exogenous (from the outside as in herniation or compression) artery occlusion causing vagus nerve injury can be similar to a compressive vagus nerve injury alone.

 - neck pain, and

 - amaurosis fugax (temporary loss of vision or darkness in the eye).
 It is important to remember the carotid sheath contains the internal carotid artery, whose last branch before entering the brain is the ophthalmic artery, which branches off right at the craniocervical junction.
-The ophthalmic artery and its branches supply the eyeball and areas around the eyeball, including the lacrimal glands, eyelids, conjunctiva (the connect tissue covering the eyeball), posterior uveal tract (the tissue between the cornea and the retina), extraocular muscles, and others.
+The ophthalmic artery and its branches supply the eyeball and areas around the eyeball, including the lacrimal glands, eyelids, conjunctiva (the connective tissue covering the eyeball), posterior uveal tract (the tissue between the cornea and the retina), extraocular muscles, and others.